 At the age of three, I was diagnosed with Autism Spectrum Disorder (ASD).
 Doctors told my parents I might never speak and wouldn't go to regular school.
 Today, at 20 years of age and after years of therapy (speech and behaviour therapy, psychotherapy) I lead a normal life.
-I am a sophomore at SMU in Dallas Texas, a varsity athlete on the golf team, and speak three languages.
+I am a junior at SMU in Dallas Texas, a varsity athlete on the golf team, and speak three languages.

 During the 2017 US Women's Amateur, I was interviewed by Beth Ann Nichols of Golfweek (article in the news & media section above), Fox Golf and Golf Channel (video below).
 My story appeared on live television while caddying for my sister Albane- an Olympian, Stanford graduate and now professional golfer on the LPGA Tour.

 Telling my story not only helped me realize how lucky I was to beat autism but also showed that I could help others through my passion for golf.

 I have created a charity called "Alexis for Autism" whose focus and purpose is to organize golf events to raise funds for associations, foundations and medical research for autism.